Clinical UM Guideline

 In 2020, Canto and colleagues published a prospective clinical trial evaluating cryoballoon ablation for eradication of BE.
 A total of 94 individuals were enrolled and completed cryoballoon ablation.
 Complete eradication of dysplasia was achieved in 91/94 individuals (97%) and complete eradication of intestinal metaplasia occurred in 86/94 individuals (91%).
 There were 3 instances that required radiofrequency ablation due to difficulty positioning the balloon or due to repeated balloon deflation.
 A single individual did progress to neoplasm and required additional treatments.
 There were no serious adverse events directly related to the procedure, though 1 individual developed a mucosal laceration related to balloon trauma.
 Cryoballoon ablation showed low rates of postprocedural bleeding and hospitalization, rates were similar to radiofrequency ablation.
 Cryoballoon ablation for individuals that have not undergone previous ablative techniques showed positive results and was well tolerated.

-Fasullo (2021) reported the results of a retrospective comparative trial involving 162 subjects with BE who underwent treatment for BE with either RFA (n=100) or cryoablation with liquid nitrogen spray cryotherapy (n=62).
-The authors reported on the most common reasons listed in the medical record for choosing cryoablation vs. RFA, with subject preference the most frequent (82.4%), followed by use of anticoagulation (6.5%) and an alternative to esophagectomy for multi-nodular BE (6.5%).
-CE-D within 4 ablation sessions was achieved in 77% of subjects and CE-IM in 65%, with no significant difference between the RFA group and cryo groups (81% vs. 71.0%, respectively, p=0.14).
+Fasullo (2021) reported the results of a retrospective comparative trial involving 162 individuals with BE who underwent treatment for BE with either RFA (n=100) or cryoablation with liquid nitrogen spray cryotherapy (n=62).
+The authors reported on the most common reasons listed in the medical record for choosing cryoablation vs. RFA, with individual preference the most frequent (82.4%), followed by use of anticoagulation (6.5%) and an alternative to esophagectomy for multi-nodular BE (6.5%).
+CE-D within 4 ablation sessions was achieved in 77% of individuals and CE-IM in 65%, with no significant difference between the RFA group and cryo groups (81% vs. 71.0%, respectively, p=0.14).
 The number of sessions required to achieve CE-D was higher in the cryo group vs. the RFA group (4.2 vs. 3.2, p=0.05).
-Switching procedure types occurred in 15% of subjects who initially underwent RFA and 24% of those that initially received cryotherapy.
+Switching procedure types occurred in 15% of individuals who initially underwent RFA and 24% of those that initially received cryotherapy.
 The most common reason reported for switching was treatment failure, followed by intolerance to initial procedure.
 No differences between the switching groups were noted with regard to CE-D (p=0.67).
-Recurrent dysplasia occurred in 11% of RFA and 14% cryo subjects (p=0.52).
-The likelihood of developing recurrent dysplasia was higher among subjects who did not achieve CE-IM (12%) vs. those who did (4%, p=0.04).
+Recurrent dysplasia occurred in 11% of RFA and 14% cryo individuals (p=0.52).
+The likelihood of developing recurrent dysplasia was higher among individuals who did not achieve CE-IM (12%) vs. those who did (4%, p=0.04).
 No data was provided regarding adverse events.
 The authors concluded that the two procedures were “equally effective at eradicating dysplasia and IM.
 Similarly, long-term remission rates were similar regardless of the ablation modality initially selected.”

 Laser Ablation